tikis23/cpp-phf/README.md

 Currently contains only a minimal prototype of `unordered_map`.

 ## Usage
-As this is a header-only library, drop `include` folder into your project and include headers that you need.
+As this is a header-only library, drop `phf` folder into your project and include headers that you need.

 # Example
 Minimal example of usage can be found at `example.cpp`.